 Why did CATEapp fail?

 After the episode aired, the CATEapp had 10,000 new downloads (most of the new customers were women).
-Since the app’s privacy features might also be suitable for government and law enforcement agencies.
-Neal looked at those markets.
-However, it seems that the app did not become popular enough, as it went offline and the last post on its social media accounts was from 2013.
+Neal looked at the government and law enforcement sectors because the app’s privacy features might not be appropriate for those organizations.
+However, the app did not become popular enough, as it went offline, and the last post on its social media accounts was from 2013.

-Nonetheless, we can designate it as one of the Shark Tank’s biggest failures within the many failures.
+Nonetheless, we can designate it as one of the biggest Shark Tank failures.

 Why did the Breathometer fail?

-They struggled to fill the many orders and after a short time.
+They struggled to fill the many orders, and after a short time.
 It became apparent that the device was not working as advertised.
-The results that the device gave were not accurate and occasionally it reported a blood-alcohol level that was far below the actual value.
+The device’s results were not accurate, and occasionally it reported a blood-alcohol level that was far below the actual value.

-This is a big problem because it could encourage people to drive when they are not actually capable of doing so.
+This is a big problem because it could encourage people to drive when they cannot do so.
 The Federal Trade Commission stepped in and ordered Breathometer to give all customers a full refund (and take the product off the market).

 Mark Cuban called it the “worst execution in Shark Tank’s history” and accused the founder of misspending capital.

 Despite these Shark Tank failures, the company is still alive and kicking (although it’s not known if the Sharks are still on it).
-Currently, the company is testing and promoting a new (but similar) product.
-Mint, which is designed to measure biomarkers associated with bad breath and gum disease.
+Currently, the company is testing and promoting a new (but similar) product – Mint – designed to measure biomarkers associated with bad breath and gum disease.
 The company has a partnership with Philips in the oral hygiene space.